 If you speak Italian, you can ring the Free Regional Covid Number ; if you do not speak Italian, you can look for an English speaking doctor at https://find.doctorsinitaly.com

-The lab will communicate your positive test result to the local ASL (the neighborhood branch of the national health system) and they will get in touch to monitor you and to organize a second PCR test to, hopefully, set you free from isolation.
+The lab will communicate your positive test result to the local ASL (the neighborhood branch of the national health system) and they will get in touch to monitor you and to organize your end of isolation test, hopefully, set you free from isolation.

 Very important: To leave isolation after testing positive is a criminal offence.
 Yes, they do check.